-June 4 marked the beginning of our summer worship services.
-There is a 9 a.m. and a 10:30 a.m. worship service.
-The 9 a.m. service is a more contemporary service outdoors (weather permitting) with a relaxed atmosphere.
+Beginning Sunday, May 26, there will be a 9 a.m. and a 10:30 a.m. worship service.
+The 9 a.m. service will be a more contemporary service outdoors (weather permitting) with a relaxed atmosphere.
 Bring your coffee, chair and comfortable shoes.
+This service is held on the lawn near the sundial to the left of the sanctuary entrance.
 It will last for 45 minutes to accommodate the changeover in parking.
-The 10:30 a.m. service will stay the same and will last until 11:30 a.m.
-These times will continue through September 3, 2017.
+The 10:30 a.m. service will be in the sanctuary and will last until 11:30 a.m.

-If you would like to be notified via email when a church member or a close relative of a member (parent, child, or sibling) passes please call the church office.
+If you would like to be notified via email when a church member or a close relative of a member (parent, child, or sibling) passes please email the church office at firstname.lastname@example.org.
 We promise we will not give your email address to anyone, nor will we abuse it.

-If you would like to follow Rev. Little's somewhat weekly devotional blog, go to https://ruminations392.wordpress.com, click Follow at the bottom right of the page, and then follow the instructions.
+If you would like to follow Rev. Little's somewhat weekly devotional blog go to "https://ruminations392.wordpress.com"; and click on the "follow" tab on the bottom right.